AlexandreLage/onesignal-expo-plugin/CUSTOM_NSE_BUNDLE_ID.md

 }
 ```

-**Result:** The NSE bundle identifier will be `com.example.myapp.CustomNotifications`
+**Result:** The NSE bundle identifier will be `com.example.myapp.CustomNotifications` ✅

 ### Option 2: Use a Complete Bundle Identifier

-You can provide a complete bundle identifier if you need full control over the naming.
+You can provide a complete bundle identifier if you need full control over the naming. **Note:** It must still follow Apple's rule of having only one segment after your main app's bundle ID.

 ```json
 {